 More information and Archive policies can be found on the Archive Policies page.

 If you have questions about using the Archive please contact us.

-If you wish to deposit a dataset or register data in the Archive for the first time, we recommend that you contact us to book a preliminary consultation.
+If you wish to deposit a dataset or register data in the Archive for the first time and would like to book a preliminary consultation, please contact us.
 We will help you prepare your data and documentation files for deposit, and address any relevant considerations, including intellectual property rights in the data, issues of consent and confidentiality, how the data will be licensed, and embargo and access control requirements for the data files.

 As an eligible depositor you can deposit Datasets up to 20 GB in volume at any time without prior approval and at no cost.